TO WATER SYSTEM USERS: ARSENIC MAXIMUM CONTAMINANT LEVEL VIOLATION

 As a way to offer you more choices in how you pay your bills, Hartstene Pointe Water-Sewer District has partnered with Xpress Bill Pay, the premier provider for online bill payment systems.
 Through our new system you can get your bill electronically, check your balance, manage your automatic payment, make a one-time payment, and much more!

 All you need is an Internet connection through a Web browser and an e-mail address.
 It’s simple to use.
 Every month we’ll send you a reminder e-mail to let you know when your bill is online.
 Then you just log in to your account at XpressBillPay.com and view your bill.
-It’s formatted like your paper statement so it will look familiar to you.
-You can also see up to a full year’s history of your account online, so you can compare your current bill to a year ago.
+You can also see up to a full year’s history of your account online.

 We offered this service at the request of our customers — You asked and we delivered!
 To sign up, just go to www.xpressbillpay.com and follow the instructions there.
 It’s free to sign up and free to use.
 Sign up today!